 The biggest challenge is to stay fresh in the minds of our customers.

 POSist: How do you sum up 2015?
-How do you see coming years for your business?
+How do you see coming years of your business?

-Dishant: 2015 was a bit of a roller coaster and quite a serious jump in the city’s hospitality industry growth trend.
+Dishant Pritamani: 2015 was a bit of a roller coaster and quite a serious jump in the city’s hospitality industry growth trend.
 It’s like the gears have changed in this year.
-The first half of the year was pretty much as we expected however the later half saw a ton of competition with a lot of investor faith that came in the form of affordable all day bars.
+The first half of the year was pretty much as we expected, however, the latter half saw a ton of competition with a lot of investor faith that came in the form of affordable all day bars.
 However, it has settled and ended on a strong note so I’m not complaining here.

 2015 was a year of concept restaurants and bars with defined offerings rather than generic ones.
 The future is exciting since the industry is changing pretty rapidly and definitely for the better.
 No more can one start a run of the mill restaurant and expect to survive.
 There are a variety of cuisines and concept restaurants, along with improved quality (of ingredients, service and general experience).
 From the consumer perspective, it’s pretty amazing.
 There are a ton of choices coming their way.